Assistantship Benefits, Resources, and Policies

 Family and Medical Leave Insurance Program (FAMLI)

 All CSU employees, including GAs, who work and live in Colorado are eligible for the program including Graduate Assistants.
-FAMLI has similar but not identical qualifying reasons as the Family and Medical Leave Act, or FMLA.
 Income replacement under FAMLI is not 100% of an employee’s salary, but other leave-related programs can supplement what FAMLI provides, “topping off” the FAMLI wage reimbursement if eligible.
 FAMLI leave must be used before other leave program options and runs concurrently with FMLA.
 CSU employees should not turn to the state’s FAMLI program for assistance, but to the University’s HR division instead.
+Information about qualifying events and additional details regarding CSU’s FAMLI plan can be found on the Human Resources website, as well as specific required notices in English and Spanish.

 Assistantship Health Insurance Contribution